Counterfactual Analysis under Partial Identification Using Locally Robust Refinement: Introduction

 The main goal of this paper is to draw attention to the fact that some values in the identified set can give counterfactual predictions that are more robust to the change of certain aspects of model specification than others.
-Thus, it is reasonable to give priority to those values that produce most ``reliable" counterfactual predictions.
+Thus, it is reasonable to give priority to those values that produce most ``reliable'' counterfactual predictions.
 Generally speaking, predictions that are sensitive to a change of the aspects of the model that the researcher is not sure about cannot be reliable.
-Given that the researcher is often least sure about how a reduced form is determined among multiple reduced forms, we consider a subset of the identified set which produces counterfactual predictions that are more robust to local perturbations of the reduced forms (e.g. local perturbations of the equilibrium selection rule in a game setting) than others.\footnote{This echoes in spirit \citebibmain{Aguirregabiria/Mira:10:Joe} when they said, ``if the structural model will be used to predict a counterfactual policy, it seems reasonable that the model should be judged in terms of its ability to predict that particular policy.
-In this sense, the ``best" model depends on the type of counterfactual policy one wants to predict...." (p.58).}
+Given that the researcher is often least sure about how a reduced form is determined among multiple reduced forms, we consider a subset of the identified set which produces counterfactual predictions that are more robust to local perturbations of the reduced forms (e.g. local perturbations of the equilibrium selection rule in a game setting) than others.

 More specifically, consider a causal relationship between endogenous variable $y$ and exogenous variables $x,\varepsilon$: